adamvanlente/highsmith/README.md

 Highsmith is a simple calendar picker.
 It has several many options for customization, and no dependencies.
 Simply attach Highsmith to an input/element.
 When you select a date on the calendar, its value will be placed into your input/element.

+## Installing Highsmith
+Highsmith is available as a bower package.
+Simply:

+		bower install highsmith

 ## Invoking Highsmith

 To achieve the default Highsmith calendar, simply invoke Highsmith on your desired input.